rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:code:scratch.rlmeta
 $~shell~.~rm scratch.rlmeta

-It generates a string which outputs some Python code that calls some functions to create "assembly" code.
+It generates a string which contains Python code that calls functions to create "assembly" code.
+So part of the compilation is actually happening at runtime here.
 It is mixed and messy.

 The new `Not` rule looks like this:

 $:file:scratch.rlmeta
 Not = ast:x -> label():a -> label():b
             -> [["OpCode" "BACKTRACK"]
                 ["Target" b]
                 ~x
                 ["OpCode" "COMMIT"]
                 ["Target" a]
                 ["Label" a]
                 ["OpCode" "FAIL"]
                 ["Value" "no match"]
                 ["Label" b]]
 $:endfile
 $:code:scratch.rlmeta
 $~shell~.~rm scratch.rlmeta

-It now generates abstract assembly code.
-Much cleaner.
-And then an assembler turns that into Python code.
+Instead of outputting Python code directly, it now generates abstract assembly code.
+Then a new third pass, the assembler, turns those instructions into Python code as well as resolves label positions.
+So no more compilation at runtime.

+This reads better because the purpose of the code generator is now a bit narrower.
+It can focus on one thing and leave the rest to the assembler.

-This adds another pass to the compiler.
-It also makes it possible to do optimizations on abstract assembly code.
+Adding another pass also opens up the possibility to do peep-hole optimizations on the abstract assembly code before the assembler turns the instructions into Python code.

-[x] Move "assembly" out of support library.
-Grammar should generate
-    labels/instructions.

-[x] Split code generator into code generator and python assembler.
-That makes
-    each phase more clear and allows for optimizations.

-[x] Resolve labels in assembler.

-[ ] Add one more pass in between parser and codegen that generates VM-instrucionts
-    [ ] VM-instructions will be easier to read
-    [ ] Possible for peephole optimizations before generating Python code

 ### Clearer VM